-Latency displays the latency for the workload.
-The chart has three views that enable you to see the total latency, latency broken out by reads, writes, and other processes, and latency broken out by cluster component.

-See Cluster components and why they can be in contention for a description of the cluster components that are displayed here.
+- Latency displays the latency for the workload over the selected timeframe.
+The chart has three views that enable you to see: - Total latency - Breakdown latency (broken out by reads, writes, and other processes) - Cluster Components latency (broken out by cluster component) See Cluster components and why they can be in contention for a description of the cluster components that are displayed here.

-Throughput displays both IOPS and MB/s throughput for the workload.
-The chart has two views that enable you to see the total throughput, and throughput broken out by reads, writes, and other processes.

-This chart also displays Quality of Service (QoS) maximum and minimum throughput threshold settings, if configured, so you can see where the system may be limiting the throughput intentionally.

-Utilization displays utilization for both the aggregate and node on which the workload is running.
-From here you can see if your aggregate or node are overutilized, therefore causing high latency.
+- Throughput displays both IOPS and MB/s throughput for the workload over the selected timeframe.
+The chart has four views that enable you to see: - Total throughput - Breakdown throughput (broken out by reads, writes, and other processes) - Cloud Throughput (the MB/s being used to write data to and read data from the cloud; for those workloads that are tiering capacity to the cloud) - IOPS with Forecast (a prediction of what the upper and lower IOPS throughput values were expected to be over the timeframe) This chart also displays Quality of Service (QoS) maximum and minimum throughput threshold settings, if configured, so you can see where the system may be limiting the throughput intentionally with QoS policies. - Utilization displays utilization for both the aggregate and node on which the workload is running over the selected timeframe.
+From here you can see if your aggregate or node are overutilized, possibly causing high latency.
 When analyzing FlexGroup volumes there are multiple nodes and multiple aggregates listed on the utilization charts.